grafana/grafana/docs/sources/panels-visualizations/visualizations/_index.md

 ## Get more

-You can add more visualization types by installing panel [panel plugins](https://grafana.com/grafana/plugins/?type=panel).
+You can add more visualization types by installing [panel plugins](https://grafana.com/grafana/plugins/?type=panel).

 ## Examples